 - Some records are confidential and can only be obtained by certain people.

 - The fee is $26.
 If you order more than one copy, each additional copy of the same record is $19.
 Fees are non-refundable, as per Minnesota Statutes, section 144.226.

 - If no birth record can be found, you will receive a certified “Statement of No Birth Record Found.”

 Where do I get a birth certificate?

-For same day service: Visit a local issuance office in any county in the state for records 1900-present.
+For same day service: Visit any Minnesota county's local issuance office in any county in the state for records 1900-present.
 Pre-1900 records are available only in the county of birth.

-Apply by mail, fax or email to the MN Vital Records Office for records 1900-present.
-The Birth Certificate Application must be signed and dated in front of a notary public.
+For service by mail, fax or email to the Office of Vital Records for records 1900-present.
+The Birth Certificate Application (Interactive PDF: 169KB/2 pages) must be signed and dated in front of a notary public.
 Payment is accepted by credit card (MasterCard, VISA, or Discover), check or money order and is deposited upon receipt.

 - By fax.
-You can fax your application to 651-201-5740.
+Fax your application to 651-201-5740.
 Do not fax it more than once; each application will be processed as a separate request.
 If the notary uses a raised or embossed seal, instead of a rubber ink stamp, please lightly shade over the seal with a pencil so it is visible on the fax.

 Central Cashiering – Vital Records